-Though no perfect educational system exists, many countries could learn from the following five countries to improve their own educational systems, resulting in better math and science skills.
+Though no perfect educational system exists, many countries could learn from the following five countries to improve their own education systems, resulting in better math and science skills.

 - Singapore: Although Singapore’s education has been known to be stressful for students, there are effective methods within this education system.
 Singapore became an independent country in the 1960s, so the country wanted to prove itself by expanding education.
 According to the Programme for International Student Assessment scores, Singapore has some of the best results in reading, math and science.
 Students are given equal opportunity and teachers are from the top five percent of graduates.

 - Barbados: Barbados has one of the highest literacy rates in the world, estimated at 98 percent.
 The country has one of the oldest and most effective education systems in the eastern Caribbean.
 While providing a good number of schools, Barbados’s government also created the Skills Training Programme to prepare students for careers in mechanics, electronics, plumbing and other technical occupations.

 - Luxembourg: Luxembourg has special trilingual education programs that can be beneficial to students who wish to communicate abroad.
 Almost everyone in Luxembourg is trilingual, with fluency in French, German and Letzeburgesch.
 Teachers are also paid the highest salaries out of any country.

 - Finland: Like the Netherlands, Finland does not give much homework to its students, and along with Singapore and South Korea, has top scores in reading, math and science.
 However, standardized testing is not too demanding.
 Students are given more time for a break in between studies, with 15 minutes of play for every 45 minutes of class.
 Education is also free for everyone, including Bachelor’s, Master’s and Doctorate programs.